 - Check your monthly and daily credit limit if you plan to use your credit card as your primary means of payment overseas.
-You can often easily request an increase on your credit limit.
+You can often easily request an increase in your credit limit.

 - Find out what your bank’s overseas transaction fees are.
 Often purchase on your credit card overseas might incur only a small foreign exchange fee which might work out cheaper than getting a travellers check for purchases.

-- If your credit card includes free travel insurance.
-Check the terms and conditions of the travel insurance cover as often this requires a percentage of your travel expenses to be paid using your credit card.
+- If your credit card includes free travel insurance, check the terms and conditions of the travel insurance cover as often this requires a percentage of your travel expenses to be paid using your credit card.

 - If you normally sign for your credit card purchases make sure your credit card’s pin number facility is activated and memorise your pin number as many countries, especially in Europe, require a pin number even for purchases and do not offer the option to sign for a credit card transaction.

 - Check that you can actually use your credit card in your country of destination.
-Believe it or not Credit Cards are not accepted in some countries including: Cuba, North Korea, Iran, Afghanistan, Libya, Sudan and others.
+Believe it or not, Credit Cards are not accepted in some countries including Cuba, North Korea, Iran, Afghanistan, Libya, Sudan and others.
 Some countries do not accept specific types of credit cards such as MasterCard, Visa or Amex.

 - Let your credit card provider know you are leaving the country and what countries you plan to visit.
 Credit Card companies monitor credit card activities and might block your card if they notice suspicious purchases on your card from overseas.